tom-2015/rpi-geiger-counter/readme.txt

    step 4 after http_counter_id=<your id here> and http_counter_password=<your password>
    Also enable the http_client: http_upload_enabled=1

+   If you want the device on https://www.uradmonitor.com/:
+   Create an account and enter the urad details below [urad_monitor_client] urad_client_enabled = 1
+   urad_user_id=
+   urad_user_key=
+   The urad_user_id and urad_user_key can be obtained from the uradmonitor site, first create account.
+   Then login and got to dashboard, API there it shows user-id and user-key.

 7. Exit nano (with CTR+X) and type Y, hit enter to save the data

 8. Now you can make the program executable and run it: